peytoncordero/DRI25/command-line.md

 </Info>

 The first electronic programmable computer was ENIAC (Electrical Numerical Integrator and Calculator), which was created in 1945.
-It was hardware the size of a room (1,800 square feet) conceived for warfare purposes.
+It was hardware the size of a room (1,800 square feet / 167 square meters) conceived for warfare purposes.
 It was designed by two men and programmed by six women.

 <Info>